marvin-hansen/bazel_rust_example/README.md

 to [rules_oci](https://github.com/bazel-contrib/rules_oci/tree/main).
 This is very favorable for CI builds as it accelerates container build times significantly.
 However, if you want to run these containers locally, you need a Docker installation to pull and run a container image just as you would normally do.
-Cross compilation binaries don't have container builds, but these }}can easily be added following the examples given.
+Cross compilation binaries don't have container builds, but these can easily be added following the examples given.

 ## Bazelmod support